Patricia Wyzbinski

 building the capacity of local nonprofits.

 Prior to moving to Milwaukee, Management Cornerstones was based in Chicago, Illinois.
-In Chicago, she co-founded and co-directed the centre, inc. (a youth service agency) in 1972; and she founded the Corporation for Cultural Reinvestment, sponsor of ArtsBridge ( the nation’s first business incubator for the arts) in 1987.
-She was the 1988 recipient of the Athena Award for Outstanding Businesswoman of the Year from the Uptown Chamber of Commerce in Chicago.
+In Chicago, the partners in the firm co-founded and co-directed the centre, inc. (a youth service agency) in 1972; also she founded the Corporation for Cultural Reinvestment, sponsor of ArtsBridge ( the nation’s first business incubator for the arts) in 1987.
+Pat was the 1988 recipient of the Athena Award for Outstanding Businesswoman of the Year from the Uptown Chamber of Commerce in Chicago.
 She is a founding member of the Nonprofit Management Association, and has served on many Boards.

 Ms. Wyzbinski has written and taught extensively.
-Her publications include a seminal research study, Technical Assistance in Cook County; two technical assistance directories for the Donors’ Forum of Chicago; and, contributions to the New Directions publication Small Non-Profits: Strategies for Fundraising Success.
+Her publications include a seminal research study, Technical Assistance in Cook County; two technical assistance directories for the Donors’ Forum of Chicago; a chapter in the New Directions publication Small Non-Profits: Strategies for Fundraising Success; and most recently, an article in You and Your Nonprofit Board.
 She has organized and taught multi-year professional development institutes on Board governance and conducting organizational assessments.
 She has also taught at Columbia College-Chicago, Roosevelt University, Northern IllinoisUniversity, and University of Wisconsin-Milwaukee.